ingram1107/zettel-notes/lit/@Meyer2005.md

 - [x] Item 48: Be aware of template metaprogramming
 - [x] Item 30: Understand the ins and outs of inlining

-# Prefer pass-by-reference-to-`const` to pass-by-value
+# Item 20: Prefer pass-by-reference-to-`const` to pass-by-value

 Pass-by-value is an expensive operation especially for big objects that contain some information as the compiler will call a chain of copy constructors from